top of page

 In my own practice I advocate for naps and nature, kind 'inner' voices, time for creativity, wholesome food, nourishing relationships, laughter, and lots of fun.

 One of my greatest achievements was getting out of the 'rat race' in 2003 and taking a year to travel around the world with Simon and our children.
-Finding a way to create a handmade life has been life sustaining for me.
+We found our way back to Australia in 2007 and continue to love our life here.

 bottom of page